 This style of eating has existed since the Tang Dynasty.

 Dim Sum Types

-Generally, there are three main dim sum types; Fried, Steamed and Sweet.
-Because of the different fillings, wrappers and regional cooking methods, there are more than 2000 dishes.
-A master specialising in this type of Cantonese cuisine can spend years perfecting the cuisine and still not know how to make all the different dishes.
+Generally, there are three main types; Fried, Steamed, and Sweet.
+Because of the different fillings, wrappers, and regional cooking methods, there are more than 2000 dishes.
+A master specializing in this type of Cantonese cuisine can spend years perfecting the cuisine and still not know how to make all the different dishes.

 The typical dim sum menu will include a wide range of dumplings, steamed buns, and rice noodle rolls.
 These come in a variety of fillings such as prawns, chicken, and vegetables.
 We'll go over what to order from each category to order below.

 Har Gow (蝦餃)

 Har Gow is a type of steamed dumpling with shrimp.
 It is one of the most popular dim sum dishes to order in the steamed category.
 Har Gao is a crescent-shaped dumpling.
 Chefs make this translucent wrapper using starch and wheat flour.
 When steamed, the wrappers are smooth but have a stretchy exterior.
 The filling is a mixture of pork, shrimp, and bamboo shoots.